blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 ***************

 Here are various suggestions that you might find useful when writing scripts.

-Some of these are just Python features that scripters may not have thought to use with Blender, others are Blender specific.
+Some of these are just Python features that you may not have thought to use with Blender, others are Blender-specific.

 .. _use_the_terminal:

-Use The Terminal
+Use the Terminal
 ================

 When writing Python scripts, it's useful to have a terminal open, this is not the built-in Python console but a terminal application which is used to start Blender.

-There are 3 main uses for the terminal, these are:
+The three main use cases for the terminal are:

 - You can see the output of ``print()`` as your script runs, which is useful to view debug info.
-- The error trace-back is printed in full to the terminal which won't always generate an error popup in Blender's user interface (depending on how the script is executed).
+- The error traceback is printed in full to the terminal which won't always generate an report message in Blender's user interface (depending on how the script is executed).
 - If the script runs for too long or you accidentally enter an infinite loop, :kbd:`Ctrl-C` in the terminal (:kbd:`Ctrl-Break` on Windows) will quit the script early.